 Employers with advertised job vacancies in New Zealand that have made genuine but unsuccessful efforts to find a suitable New Zealand citizen or resident for the position can look to recruit migrant workers.
 In this situation, the employer may apply to Immigration New Zealand for Approval in Principle to recruit workers from overseas.
 They may also offer employment to a migrant directly and support their application for an Essential Skills work visa.
 The employer will need to provide supporting information and demonstrate their efforts to recruit New Zealanders first.

 If you are aged between 18 and 30 years, and your country has an agreement with the New Zealand government, you may be eligible to apply for a Working Holiday visa.

 A Visitor Visa is a great way to experience everything New Zealand has to offer.
 You are permitted to meet with prospective employers but you are not permitted to work until you have been granted a work visa.

 Want to know more about the lists?
 See how they’re reviewed and updated.

 Skill shortage list notes

 Note 1: Qualifications listed (unless an exception is stated) are New Zealand awarded qualifications on the New Zealand Qualifications Framework (NZQF).
-Overseas qualifications must be comparable to the standard of the New Zealand qualification listed or a qualification listed in the New Zealand Standard Classification of Education.
-An International Qualification Assessment (IQA) from the New Zealand Qualifications Authority will state the comparable NZQF qualification.
+Overseas qualifications must be comparable to the standard of the New Zealand qualification listed.
+Overseas qualifications therefore require an International Qualification Assessment (IQA) from the New Zealand Qualifications Authority stating the comparable NZQF qualification.